aditya172926/lombard-vault-challenge/README.md

 ```

 ### Environment Variables
 - `RPC_URL`: Rpc url for Ethereum mainnet network.
-You can get one from Infura for better performance.
+You can get one from [Infura](https://www.infura.io/) for better performance and limits.
 - `PRIVATE_KEY`: User Private key to be used in the script for making deposits and withdrawals in the vault.
 Make sure this account has some token balance for deposits and native ETH to pay for gas.
 - `ETHERSCAN_API_KEY`: Etherscan api key used to get past block data and logs for APY calculation.
-You can generate one from Etherscan.
+You can generate one from [Etherscan API key generation docs](https://docs.etherscan.io/getting-an-api-key).
 - `TOKEN_ADDRESS`: (required if using Docker to run) Token address used to make the deposit.
-Lombard Defi Vault supports some tokens like WBTC, LBTC for making deposits and withdrawals on Ethereum mainnet.
+[Lombard Defi Vault supports](https://docs.lombard.finance/use/use-bitcoin-vaults#deposit-to-a-vault) tokens like WBTC, LBTC for making deposits and withdrawals on Ethereum mainnet.
 - `TOKEN_AMOUNT`:(required if using Docker to run) Amount of tokens you want to deposit and withdraw.
 This value should account for token decimals.
 So if depositing WBTC (decimals 8), 100000000 means 1 WBTC token.
 - `LOMBARD_BTCE_CONTRACT_ADDRESS`: Address of BTCe contract for the RPC_URL network.
 This is the entry point for making deposits and withdrawals in Lombard's Defi Vault and user receives BTCe tokens after deposits.
 If running on Ethereum Mainnet its address is 0x3a4baaBf4DC9910596821615e848f0e6545762F3.
 - `LBTC_TOKEN_ADDRESS`: Address of LBTC Token contract.
 Upon completion of Withdrawal time this token will be received by the user.
 0x8236a87084f8B84306f72007F36F2618A5634494